reinitd/oneko-desktop/README.md

 **Still not done.**

 For some reason this repo got 5 stars and 2 forks, so I'm rewriting this. \
-This project was initially intended for me to learn C++, however, I will be rewriting this in C using Raylib, instead of C++ and GLFW.
+This project was initially intended for me to learn C++, however, I will be rewriting this in C using GLFW, instead of C++ and GLFW.

 This rewrite will also support Linux, MacOS, and Windows; whereas the previous version only support Windows (used Windows-only libraries.)